Slow Cooker Beef Bone Broth Recipe

 Boosts Energy Levels

-Forget your morning coffee!
-Thanks to its gut-healing properties, bone broth can also naturally increase your energy levels.
-By repairing the gut lining, you can improve your body’s ability to absorb the essential nutrients that are needed for energy production.
+Forget your morning coffee — thanks to its beneficial properties, bone broth may help naturally increase your energy levels.
 Minerals such as calcium, magnesium, and phosphorus all play an important role in oxygen transport and energy production (13).
-Once the minerals are released, they’re highly bioavailable — which means they’re easy to absorb, even with an impaired digestive system.
+Once the minerals are released, they’re highly bioavailable, making them easily absorbed.

 Make Bone Broth at Home